mishmanners/candle-webpage/README.md

 4. **Flickering Effect**:
    The flickering effect of the candlelight is controlled by the `src/js/main.js` file.
 You can adjust the animation parameters as needed.

-## Acknowledgments

-This project is dedicated to all those who we remember in their hearts, that they may find their way.